swaroop-smilecode/aws/02_vpc/01_what_is_vpc.md

 #### Route table
 - Once end user enters into VPC through internet gateway, where to divert him?
 To EC2 instance?
 To RDS instance ? </br>
   This divertion is done through route table.
 - Route table is associated with subnet.
-Subnet must have a route table.
+Subnet must have a route table(At max, only one).
 ![image](https://github.com/user-attachments/assets/de87d532-8753-41cf-b749-8dd7a13903bc)

 #### NACL(Network Access Security Group) & Security Group